dangowans/triple-triad-deck-generator/GAME-RULES.md

 by placing their token color face up on the middle of their card.

-If the player's card is next to another player's previously placed card, and the number closest to the number on the previous card is larger,
+If the player's card is placed next to another player's previously placed card, and the number closest to the number on the previous card is larger,